GDQuest/blender-sequencer-multithreaded-render/README.md

-# Blender Power Sequencer Renderer
+# Blender Power Sequencer Render - BPSRender

 This is a [standalone python package](https://pypi.org/project/bpsrender/) as well as a module which is used under the hood in the [Blender Power Sequencer add-on](https://github.com/GDquest/Blender-power-sequencer) to speed up rendering [VSE projects](https://docs.blender.org/manual/en/dev/editors/vse/index.html) by spawning Blender processes in background in parallel.